teespring/nightwing/README.md

 ### Available options

 - `client`: Librato or statsd client.
 Required.
 - `namespace`: the string each metric is prefixed with.
-Defaults to `"robin.sidekiq"`.
+Defaults to `"sidekiq"`.

 ## Metrics

 Below are the metrics reported to Librato from the Sidekiq middleware

-- `robin.sidekiq.retries`: number of jobs to be retried
+- `sidekiq.retries`: number of jobs to be retried
-- `robin.sidekiq.scheduled`: number of jobs scheduled to run
+- `sidekiq.scheduled`: number of jobs scheduled to run
-- `robin.sidekiq.processed`: number of times middleware called
+- `sidekiq.processed`: number of times middleware called
-- `robin.sidekiq.failed`: number of jobs that raised an error
+- `sidekiq.failed`: number of jobs that raised an error

 ### Queue specific

-- `robin.sidekiq.<queue>.size`: depth for a given queue
+- `sidekiq.<queue>.size`: depth for a given queue
-- `robin.sidekiq.<queue>.latency`: latency for given queue¹
+- `sidekiq.<queue>.latency`: latency for given queue¹
-- `robin.sidekiq.<queue>.processed`: number of times middleware called for given queue
+- `sidekiq.<queue>.processed`: number of times middleware called for given queue
-- `robin.sidekiq.<queue>.failed`: number of jobs in given queue that raised an error
+- `sidekiq.<queue>.failed`: number of jobs in given queue that raised an error

 ¹: the difference between now and when the oldest job was enqueued (given in seconds)

 ### Worker specific

-- `robin.sidekiq.<queue>.<worker>.processed`: number of times middleware called for given worker
+- `sidekiq.<queue>.<worker>.processed`: number of times middleware called for given worker
-- `robin.sidekiq.<queue>.<worker>.failed`: number of jobs in given worker that raised an error
+- `sidekiq.<queue>.<worker>.failed`: number of jobs in given worker that raised an error
-- `robin.sidekiq.<queue>.<worker>.finished`: number of successful worker jobs
+- `sidekiq.<queue>.<worker>.finished`: number of successful worker jobs